ofgulban/minimalist_psychopy_examples/README.md

 These are some very simple [Psychopy](http://www.psychopy.org/) scripts that I have written for demonstrating some basics to people who did not have much programming experience.
 It seems that they are useful so I have decided to put them here for easy access.

-The scripts are ordered in a way that they start from very simple and get more and more feature rich.
+The scripts are ordered in a way that they start from very simple and evolves gradually.

 This repository in an ongoing project so expect some changes to happen in time.